maarten-pennings/TFLcam/mindstorms/README.md

 They should be the same (:-).
 It is the source for the rock-paper-scissors Robot Inventor application.

+Note: Reviewing this later, I believe that names `portlo` and `porthi` in the code are swapped...

 ## Casing

 I did make a Lego compatible [casing](../casing).